- Travel to the UK at the start of your award

 When you arrive at the airport in the UK, you will go through immigration control, before collecting your luggage.
 Please ensure that you have your passport including your visa, and your final award letter in your hand luggage as these will need to be shown at immigration control.
 There will normally be a specific queue for nationals of countries that are outside the European Economic Area.

 What to expect at the airport is explained in further detail on the UK.Gov website.

 Please note, baggage allowance will vary between airlines.
 Your booking confirmation will confirm how much baggage allowance you have included in your ticket:

 If you require additional/excess baggage please arrange and pay for this directly with the airline.
 You are paid an arrival allowance which you can use towards this cost if you wish.
 Please check your final award letter to see whether this payment is covered by your award.

 Many universities have a ‘meet and greet’ service where you can be met at the airport or the local train station.
 The university will give you details about any service that they run.
 Otherwise, they will be able to give you detailed guidance on how to travel to your campus or other final destination.

 A sum of GBP 200 is recommended for the first few days to meet any immediate expenses.

 For scholars whose Chevening Scholarship includes stipend and allowance payments, this will be confirmed in your final award letter.
 If this is the case, prior to your arrival in the UK, you will have received a cash card.
 You must have activated this before travelling to the UK and the following payments will be credited to the card prior to your arrival:

-- Stipend (living allowance) for the period up until 31 October 2016
+- Stipend (living allowance) for the period from the start date of your award until 31 October

 - Arrival allowance (amount confirmed in final award letter)